Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed all Vector() Normalize() methods were returning nil so I changed them to GetNormalized()
     * Fixed headcrab, fastheadcrab and fastzombie jumps were not working anymore (view offset and end pos)
     * Fixed intermission time counter becoming negative
+    * Fixed fastzombie climb force was not enough to get over buildings or models
 ```

 # (Very inaccurate but official) Changelog